Skip to content

 Phosphorene

 This is a small tutorial to illustrate the use of KITE to investigate materials with anisotropic electrical conductivity.
-To this end, we consider a simplified tight-binding model for single layer phosphorene[^1].
-Even though this model is very simple, it captures the anisotropic band structure of phosphorene, which is Dirac like in one direction and Schrödinger like in the other direction.
-This behaviour results in highly anisotropic transport properties along the different directions[^2].
+To this end, we consider a simplified tight-binding model for single layer phosphorene 1.
+Even though this model is very simple, it captures the anisotropic band structure of phosphorene, which is Dirac-like in one direction and Schrödinger-like in the other direction.
+This behaviour results in highly anisotropic transport properties 2.

-We calculate the single energy longitudinal conductivity (singleshot_conductivity_dc) in the vicinity of the band gap.
-This is a fast numerical calculation, that is set to run in a normal laptop for about 3-4 minutes.
-It can reproduce qualitatively the expected anisotropic conductivity along xx and yy directions.
+Here, we calculate the longitudinal conductivity (singleshot_conductivity_dc) via the efficient single-shot CPGF algorithm 3 in the vicinity of the band gap.
+This is a fast numerical calculation that is set to easily run on a standard laptop, which qualitatively reproduces the expected anisotropic conductivity along xx and yy directions.

 Lattice